-The former Italy head coach steps into the shoes of Roberto Mancini, who moved on this summer after less than a year in charge, with David Moyes previously linked
+The former Italy and Fiorentina trainer steps into the shoes of compatriot Roberto Mancini, who moved on this summer after less than a year in charge

 The Turkish giants revealed the news on their website on Monday, stating that the 56-year-old will replace compatriot Roberto Mancini on a two-year deal.

-Prandelli will arrive in Turkey on Monday evening before penning his contract and visiting the club's training base and players on Tuesday.
+Prandelli will arrive in Turkey on Monday evening before signing his contract and visiting the club's training base to meet the players on Tuesday.

-Galatasaray had been in talks with Prandelli - with David Moyes also linked - since the 56-year-old resigned from the Italy job after failing to steer them out of their World Cup group.
+Galatasaray had been in talks with Prandelli after the 56-year-old resigned from the Italy job when the Azzurri were eliminated from the competition, having failed to get out of their group.